Guide

 Since the AI uses a handful of variables to build unique pages for each site visitor, you’re able to test hundreds — potentially even thousands — of different page combinations at the same time.
 This empowers you to scale up your optimization efforts to a level that a human couldn’t imagine doing.

 And because each test builds on what worked before it, you can effectively iterate on your pages in no time.
 The best part is that it’s all automatic: You don’t have to take the time to come up with a hypothesis, implement the test, and then wait for results.
-AI immediately puts the best option into action to boost your conversions.
+AI immediately puts the best option into action to reach your conversion goals.

 AI-powered website optimization in action: